British Commonwealth State Orders - The British Empire Medal

 Order of Wear

-The position of this award in the Order of Wear Table can be viewed here.
+The position of this award in the Wearing of Medals in New Zealand Table can be viewed here.